 Just a few weeks ago Willi Fuchs, director of the VDI, claimed in the SPIEGEL-ONLINE interview, the average age of engineers is 50 to 51 years; therefore there is a wave of retirement and thus a large need for replacement.
 In addition, the association had vigorously rejected criticism of its numbers.

 Now published Dr. Karl Brenke, labor and economic expert at the DIW, who had already caused a stir at the end of 2010, new figures in which he took a closer look at the arguments of the VDI - and refuted.
 The numbers of the VDI can not understand Brenke and considers it excessive.

 In current Weekly report of the DIW and in one Article On Spiegel Online, he explains that the VDI's alarm not only refers to the open engineering positions at the Federal Employment Agency, but also to the age structure of the engineers.

 How does the VDI come up with its figures?

-In your well researched post on ZEIT ONLINE explains editor Tina Groll, how the VDI comes to the shortage of skilled workers - a calculation that Brenke does not consider reputable: "The association bases its calculation on a survey from the year 2009.
-Accordingly, only every seventh engineering job is reported to the Federal Agency.
+In your well researched post on ZEIT ONLINE explains editor Tina Groll, how the VDI comes to the shortage of skilled workers - a calculation that Brenke does not consider reputable: “The association bases its calculation on a survey from 2009.
+According to this, only every seventh engineering position is reported to the Federal Agency.
 Therefore, the club multiplies this number by a factor of seven.
-This number is then compared with the number of engineers registered as unemployed - currently the 18.882 are persons.
-This is how the VDI comes to the gap of 87.000 specialists. "
+This number is then compared to the number of unemployed engineers - currently 18.882 people.
+In this way, the VDI can fill the gap of 87.000 specialists. ”

 The average age is younger than the VDI

 And what about the age structure?
 According to micro census 2008 were in Germany around 750000 engineers active.
 Her average age was 43,3 years.
 Less than a third of them were 50 years and older.

-"Although engineers enter the labor market relatively late due to their long training period, the average age is no higher than for other academic professions," says DIW expert Brenke.
+"Although engineers enter the job market relatively late due to their long training period, the average age is no higher than in other academic professions," said DIW expert Brenke.

 Early retirement wave?
 Wrong!